rafaelmaeuer/open-apollo/README.md

 ## Setup
 0. Figure out an implementation for the [server](https://github.com/KhaosT/open-apollo/blob/master/Server.md).
+1. Register an App at https://developer.spotify.com/dashboard/applications
+	- Enter your App Bundle ID and App Redirect URI under settings
-1. Replace all the placeholders in the project with real information.
+2. Replace all the placeholders in the project with real information.
+	- Go to Apollo/Configuration
+	- In `DefaultServiceConfiguration.swift` enter your server endpoints
+	- In `SpotifyAuthorizationContext.swift` enter your Spotify Client ID, App URL-Scheme and App Redirect URI
-2. Build & Run :)
+3. Build & Run :)